MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-types.md

 - **Client Secret**: The client secret value for the specific SPN.

 > [!NOTE]
 > The client secret value is visible only once after you create it.
-Copy the value to a secure location for reuse.
+Copy the value to a secure location to use later.

 The information is used to create a new Run As account for authentication in Azure Cloud Services.